-The Consignment note contains GST @ 12%, so reverse charge does not attract as per N.No.13/17 CT (R) w.e.f 22.8.10.
-Hence tax has to be paid by GTA under forward charge, and this transaction should not be entered in Table 7D.

-- 2. Since consignment note has not charged GST @ 12%, reverse charge provisions would apply.
-Tax is to be paid by the person liable to pay freight, that is, the recipient and not the GTA under forward charge.
-Because of this, the impugned transaction has to be entered in Table 7D. - 3.
-Supplies by a Registered Person, whose suppliers are liable for reverse charge, are to be inserted in Table 7D.
-Legal service provided by the advocate to his client is liable for reverse charge (assuming all other conditions in reverse charge notification stand satisfied).
-Hence the impugned transaction should be inserted in Table 7D.
-GST wrongly collected and paid by the advocate under forward charge will not change the fact that the aforesaid service is liable to reverse charge and hence merits insertion in Table 7D.
+- Consignment note contains GST @ 12%, reverse charge does not attract as per N.No.13/17 CT (R) w.e.f 22.8.10.
+Hence tax has to be paid by GTA under forward charge.
+Since tax is payable by GTA under forward charge, such class of transactions should not be entered in Table 7D. - 2.
+Since consignment note has not charged GST @ 12%, reverse charge provisions wold apply.
+Tax is to be paid by the person liable to pay freight.
+Since tax is liable to be paid by recipient and not the GTA under forward charge, the impugned transaction needs to be entered in Table 7D. - 3.
+Supplies by a Registered Person, whose suppliers are liable for reverse charge are liable to be inserted in Table 7D.
+Legal service provided by advocate to his client is liable for reverse charge (assumed all other conditions in reverse charge notification stand satisfied).
+Hence the impugned transaction ought to be inserted in Table 7D.
+GST wrongly collected and paid by advocate under forward charge would not change the fact that the aforesaid service is liable to reverse charge and hence merit insertion in Table 7D.

-It must be ensured that if the supplier has turnover which is liable to both forward charge and reverse charge then the turnover liable to reverse charge should be accounted in FORM 7D.
-It may be ensured for purposes of control that the aggregate of turnover under forward charge and reverse charge is the total turnover.
+It must be ensured that if the supplier has turnover which are liable to both forward charge and reverse charge then the turnover liable to reverse charge ought to be accounted in FORM 7D.
+It may be ensured for control purposes that aggregate of turnover under forward charge and reverse charge add up to total turnover.